Brandon-HY-Lin/deep-reinforcement-learning/p3_collab-compet/DDPG/Report.md

 ### Version 6
 In order to speed up the training, the sampling number is increased from 10 to 20.
 The units of each layer in neural networks is increased from 64 to 128.
 The batch size is increased from 50 to 128.
 The starting value of Weight decay is changed from 1.0 to 5.0.
-The result is significant, the highest score is 5.1.
-The average score passes 0.5 at episode 397.
+The result is significant, the highest score is about 2.55.
+The average score passes 0.5 at episode 751.

 Parameters:
 * Sampling number = 20